edkrueger/eco395m-2022-fall/homeworks/2-homework.md

 ## Problem 0 - (0 points)
 You'll clone a repo with several Python exercises.

-a) Fork the repo: https://github.com/edkrueger/eco395m-codingbat
+a) Go to the repo: https://github.com/edkrueger/eco395m-codingbat

 b) Select "Use this template" and create a _private_ repository with the name "eco395m-codingbat".